Before we move on, we need some theory.

 set using the w parameter.
 If fewer than this number of nodes is available, a

 We will focus on the shards and replicas for now.

 A shard is a part of a database.
 The more shards, the more you can scale out.
 If you have 4 shards, that means that you can have at most 4 nodes.
-With one shard you can have only one node, just the way CouchDB 1.x is.
+With one shard you can have only one node, just as with CouchDB 1.x.

-Replicas adds fail resistance, as some nodes can be offline without everything comes crashing down.
+Replicas add failure resistance, as some nodes can be offline without everything crashing down.

 n=1All nodes must be up.

 n=2Any 1 node can be down.